h-milz/wireless-gk/Progress.md

 2024-12-26

- * ordered ESP32-C5 DevKit early samples from Espressif :-)
+ * ordered ESP32-C5 DevKit early samples from Espressif :-) They are supposed to arrived at the end of Jan 2025.

 2024-05-24